NexionLabsNexionLabs

 What your product does

-• Redirect new users once to complete wallet issuance when they hit a gated flow
+• Redirect new users to wallet issuance once

-• Request policy proofs from the wallet at sign-up, sign-in, or before sensitive actions (for example, a first trade or high-risk feature)
+• Request policy proofs at sign-up, sign-in, or before sensitive actions

-• Consume Pass/Fail outcomes and policy receipts in your existing logging and decisioning pipelines
+• Consume Pass/Fail + receipts in your existing logs

 Integration